angelacorte/fieldVMC/README.md

 predecessor, and, in addition, that it can work in scenarios not previously investigated.
 To this end, we designed a set of five experiments:
 - self-construction from a single node (growth from seed),
-- self-repair after disruption (network segmentation) with no regeneration (cutting),
+- self-division after disruption (network segmentation) with no regeneration (cutting),
 - self-integration of multiple FieldVMC systems (grafting)
 - self-segmentation of a larger structure (budding), and
 - self-optimisation of multiple large structures into a more efficient one (abscission and regrowth).